 Those selected for the program are to engage in the online learning activities for six months, from May to November this year.
 Held daily for an average of 50 minutes each, sessions comprise the basics of the English language as well as lessons pertaining to terms specific to the creative field.

 As with Cakap's regular classes, the lessons are being taught by professional teachers virtually and can thus be taken safely from home via the IOS, Android or desktop platforms.
 Participants were also given soft copies of the modules to utilize during and after each session.
-Those who attend more than 85% of the virtual classes will receive a
+Those who attend more than 85% of the virtual classes will receive a certificate of program completion.

 In April, Cakap worked with the Awadah Group, an initiative set up by Islamic activist-politician Yenny Wahid, daughter of former Indonesian president Abdurrahman “Gus Dur” Wahid, to create a platform within the Cakap app so users can watch Muslim preachers teach and preach just in time for the Ramadhan fasting month.
 The event was called Awadah Dakwah Festival, which translates to Awadah Preaching Festival.